-- First, the agenda aims to support national disaster risk plans generated in response to climate change, environmental degradation, urbanisation, and population growth. - Second, capacities for dialogue to take place will be supported, along with the collection of information across the international system, in order to prevent conflict from occurring. - 3.
-Third, a policy framework that identifies basic elements needed to prevent human rights violations will be advanced, as well as improvements on the Right to Protect agenda. - 4.
-Fourth, building resilience will be prioritised in order for countries to identify their own vulnerabilities.
+- 1. First, the agenda aims to support national disaster risk plans generated in response to climate change, environmental degradation, urbanisation, and population growth. - Second, capacities for dialogue to take place will be supported, along with the collection of information across the international system, in order to prevent conflict from - Third, a policy framework that identifies basic elements needed to prevent human rights violations will be advanced, as well as improvements on the Right to Protect agenda. - Fourth, building resilience will be prioritised in order for countries to identify their own vulnerabilities.

-While often referred to as an agenda, the terms vision or aspiration are more appropriate for the Secretary-General's approach to prevention, given that its objectives are notably broad and nebulous.
+of how human rights conversations with member States transpire While often referred to as an agenda, the terms vision or aspiration in practice, is critical, considering that States are the key players in are more appropriate for the Secretary-General's approach to prevention, given that its objectives are notably broad and nebulous.
 UN personnel have said that the goal is to 'bake' prevention into every UN activity.
-However, this framing risks falling into the 'if everything is prevention, nothing is prevention' blunder, and the tendency, given a perceivable pushback on human rights, to try to bypass candid discussions of human rights violations in favour of easier but less critical areas that ultimately fail to resolve underlying and persistent problems.
+103 However, this framing risks falling into the 'if everything to starting prevention by counting bodies.